weinbergerlab/InterventionEvaluatR/README.md

 ### Note to Mac users:
 You need to have Xcode installed on your machine; not all OS have this pre loaded.
 Install Xcode from the Apple App Store, and then follow the instructions above.

+### Lite version of the package

+A 'lite' version of the package that only has uses an option of fitting the models with INLA approximation (instead of MCMC); only fits the time trend and synthetic controls models; and does not use parallel computing can be installed using devtools::install_github("https://github.com/weinbergerlab/InterventionEvaluatR", ref='InterventionEvaluatR-lite')

 ## Getting started
 After loading the package, run: vignette('PAHO-mortality').
 You can view the compiled vignette at https://weinbergerlab.gitlab.io/InterventionEvaluatR/PAHO-mortality.html